sky93/sepehr/README.md

 ###License

-The Sepehr is free and open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Sepehr is a free and open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)